atlasd-geo/atlasd/How green are you?.md

 # How green are you?
+This activity is intended to help contributors begin their journey with Atlasd.
+For those completely new to open source, it's easy to get setup with the wrong tools and the wrong impressions.
+We encourage you to use the below to embark on the right foot.

 ## Like, this is my first time on Github, lol.
 Sweet!
 Welcome aboard sailor.
 We recommend taking the following steps: